Jean H. Thurston: Pediatric Epilepsy Research

-Thurston is best-known for a massive longitudinal study of children with well-controlled seizure disorders.
+Thurston is best known for a massive longitudinal study of children with well-controlled seizure disorders.
 One hundred and forty-eight children with a diagnosis of epilepsy who had been seizure-free on medication for 4 years stopped their medication with close follow-up for the next 5-12 years.
 One in four children had a recurrence of seizures, most of these in the first year after stopping medication.
 Relapse was more likely if children had focal epilepsy or more than one seizure type.

 This study was published in the New England Journal of Medicine in 1972.

 An update, published in 1982, evaluated the same children 15-23 years after stopping medication.
 Again, about 28% of children had recurrence of seizures, most within the first five years after stopping medication.

 Research in Brain Metabolism

 In 1962, when she turned 45, Thurston took a 3-year sabbatical for a neurochemistry fellowship in the lab of Oliver Lowry.
-She told a reporter from Edmonton she was "wild about" research, and would sometimes spent "24 hours at a stretch" in her lab.
+She told a reporter from Edmonton she was "wild about" research, and would sometimes spend "24 hours at a stretch" in her lab.

 Thurston maintained an active neurochemistry laboratory until the age of 75.
 Her research focused on experimental neonatal asphyxia, salicylate toxicity, and the teratogenicity of valproate metabolites.